Front Crawl Breathing

-The key to an effective front crawl breathing technique is pattern and repetition.
+The key to an effective front crawl breathing technique is relaxation, pattern and repetition.
 This video demonstrates the best way to build confidence in the early stages with some simple breathing exercises.

-Coaches Tip: “Stay relaxed and count as you exhale to help you concentrate on the timing in slow motion”
+Stay relaxed and count as you exhale to help you concentrate on the timing

 3. Head Position

-Coaches Tip: “Draw an imaginary black line on the bottom of the swimming pool floor and keep your eyes fixed on it.
-(If you’re lucky the pool will already have a black line down the middle) Return your eyes to the black line after every breath, focus on a still head position”
+Draw an imaginary black line on the bottom of the swimming pool floor and keep your eyes fixed on it.
+After each breathe return your eyes to the black line and focus on a still head position (If you’re lucky the pool will already have a black line down the middle).

 Rolling the head to breathe must be accompanied by a rotation from the body.
 Both head and body have to be in sync with one another to maintain a streamlined position and reduce the risk of shoulder injury.

-Coaches Tip: “Be careful not to over-rotate, the goal is keeping everything aligned with minimum disruption to the natural flow of the stroke”
+Be careful not to over-rotate, the goal is keeping everything aligned with minimum disruption to the natural flow of the stroke.

-With so many things to remember there’s bound to be a few faults creeping in to your stroke, Don’t worry, mastering swimming is all about continuous improvement and stroke correction.
+With so many things to remember there’s bound to be a few faults creeping into your stroke, Don’t worry, mastering swimming is all about continuous improvement and stroke correction.
 Here’s a few things to keep your eye on as you aim to minimise resistance and increase propulsion.

-Breathing Patters: Bi Lateral (both sides)
+Breathing Patters: Bi-Lateral (both sides)

 Breathing Patters: Unilateral (one side)

-Coaches Tip: “Experiment with different breathing patterns, figure out the one that works for you.
+Experiment with different breathing patterns, figure out the one that works for you.
 Time yourself over a specific distance and check your heart rate at the end of the swim.
 Fully recover then try again, this time with a different breathing pattern.
-Record your results, each time experimenting with a different pattern and logging your results on each swim.
+Record your results.
 Evaluate your times and heart rate to examine the most efficient pattern.
 Your aim is to improve your speed and reduce your effort.”

-Coaches Tip: “Whilst swimming, turn your head to the side and take a deep breath in through your mouth.
+Whilst swimming, turn your head to the side and take a deep breath in through your mouth.
 Hold your breath as your head returns into the water.
-Slowly let the air trickle out of your nose, followed by the remaining air out of your mouth, don’t force every last breath out there’s no need.
-Start the cycle again.
+Slowly let the air trickle out of your nose, followed by the remaining air out of your mouth, don’t force every last breath out there’s no need to.

-Coaches Tip: “Use explosive breathing to mix up your training, fast intervals or (sprints) work a different energy system that can shock the body into new areas of physical improvement”
+Use explosive breathing for fast intervals or sprinting.
+Work a different energy system to shock the body into new areas of improvement.